-(1) that the bill, resolution or other matter in its present form be reported to the House,

-(2) that the bill, resolution, or other matter not be reported to the House,

-(3) that the bill, resolution or other matter be reported to the House, with recommendations for amendments,

-(4) that the bill, resolution or other matter is returned without recommendations.
+- (1) that the bill, resolution or other matter in its present form be reported to the House, - (2) that the bill, resolution, or other matter not be reported to the House, - (3) that the bill, resolution or other matter be reported to the House, with recommendations for amendments, - (4) that the bill, resolution or other matter is returned without recommendations.

-When a standing committee receives reports from its subcommittees, it shall consider the same and by majority vote of the members of the standing committee either approve or disapprove such report.
-If disapproved, the standing committee may then determine by a majority vote of its members what further action, if any, should be taken on such bill, resolution or other matter.
+When a standing committee receives reports from its subcommittees, it shall consider the reports and by majority vote of the members of the standing committee either approve or disapprove such report.
+If disapproved, the standing committee may then determine by a majority vote of its members what further action, if any, should be taken on the bill, resolution or other matter.

-Where no action has been taken by a standing subcommittee on a bill, resolution or other matter referred to it, and the chair of the standing committee considers that such subcommittee has had reasonable time to consider the bill, resolution or other matter and return the same to its parent standing committee, the subcommittee chair shall then forthwith surrender and forward the same, together with all documents or papers pertaining thereto, to the standing committee.
+Where no action has been taken by a standing subcommittee on a bill, resolution or other matter referred to it, and the chair of the standing committee considers that the subcommittee had reasonable time to consider the bill, resolution or other matter and return the same to its parent standing committee, the subcommittee chair shall return the bill, resolution or other matter together with all documents or papers pertaining thereto, to the standing committee.